-Join Kevin Dankwardt for an in-depth discussion in this video Prerequisites and takeaways, part of Linux Kernel Fundamentals.
+Join Kevin Dankwardt for an in-depth discussion in this video Prerequisites and takeaways, part of Advanced Linux: The Linux Kernel.

 - [Voiceover] In this course, we will be looking inside the Linux Kernel.
 So I recommend that you are familiar with working with the Linux Command Line, C programming, and editing files on Linux.
 I'll skip over explaining some commands I use, but I'll comment on commands I use that are specific for our work with the Kernel or are more obscure.
 Some of what we do involves reading and writing C code so that's why I suggest you have experience with C. In this course, I'll be connecting to a Linux machine.
 That Linux machine will also be running a virtual machine.